 But it is a scary new world.
-How many times have you heard about someone getting fired or disciplined because of an ill-advised post or comment?
-How many politicians have resigned because they thought it was a good idea to send a “private” message to a intern?
+How many times have you heard about someone gets fired or disciplined because of an ill-advised post or comment?
+How many politicians have resigned because they thought it was a good idea to send a “private” message to an intern?
 How many people have been arrested from a tip found on social media?

 Facebook and other forms of social media can also spell trouble for lawyers, too.
 In New Jersey, two attorneys were recently sanctioned for sending a Facebook friend request to another party.